Nav claimant must repay NOK 365K after living in Spain

 A Nav client issued allowance claims from Spain for one year.
 Now the man in his forties must pay back 365,000 Norwegian kroner.

 It was during spring 2013 that a man from Follo was granted work assessment allowance from Nav, writes Østlandets Blad.

 The man’s case officer granted a visit to Spain for four weeks, without the man losing his right to his work seeking allowance.
 However, it was revealed that the man had stayed in Spain for a whole year.
 Nav requires that users who receive job seekers allowance or unemployment benefits should reside in Norway.

-Now the man was convicted in Follo District Court for serious fraud, and in addition to paying back the money, he has to serve a 90-day prison sentence.
-Due to the long wait before the case came up in the District court, the man received a heavy penalty.
+Now the man is convicted by the Follo District Court for gross fraud, and in addition to paying back the money, he has to serve a 90-day prison sentence.
+Due to the long wait, before the case came up before the District Court, the man received a reduced sentence.
 The verdict is not conditional.

 Nav has reported fraud from claimants abroad for over 160 million kroner since 2011.
-Sweden, Thailand and Spain are among the countries most often involved in such fraud cases.
+Sweden, Thailand and Spain are among the countries most often involved in such fraud cases by Norwegians staying abroad.

 © NTB scanpix / #Norway Today